tnbezue/fraction/README.md

 (measures converting from floating point to fraction speed) program are provided.

 ## Notes
 * The default tolerance is 0.000005.
-If a smaller tolerance is used, then the number of interations may increase.
+If a smaller tolerance is used, then the number of iterations may increase.